 Diets and Food Safety

-- General Oncology Diet Guidelines — These guidelines are for patients with decreased immune function, such as those with low white blood cell counts (absolute neutrophil count less than 1,000 mm3).
+- General Oncology Diet Guidelines — The General Oncology Diet Guidelines are for patients with decreased immune function, such as those with low white blood cells counts (absolute neutrophil count less than 1,000 mm3).
 Please work with your medical team and dietitian to follow these guidelines safely.

-- Guidelines for Herbal & Nutrient Supplements During Transplant — Herbs and nutritional supplements can affect the effectiveness of your treatment and even cause serious infection in patients receiving high-dose chemotherapy or bone marrow transplants.
+- Guidelines for Herbal & Nutrient Supplements During Transplant — Herbs and nutritional supplements may affect the effectiveness of your treatment and even cause serious infection in patients receiving high-dose chemotherapy or bone marrow transplants.
 This guide will help you avoid problems.

-- Osteoporosis Nutrition Guidelines — These guidelines can help reduce loss of bone mineral density and risk of osteoporosis, which is an issue for patients receiving long-term treatment with prednisone or other corticosteroids.
+- Osteoporosis Nutrition Guidelines — These guidelines can help reduce loss of bone mineral density and risk of osteoporosis, an issue for patients receiving long-term treatment with prednisone or other corticosteroids.